Disclosure

 Imagine you’re at a garage sale, but instead of old junk, you’re buying some of your city’s biggest projects (like bridges, schools, or sparkly new playgrounds).
 A municipal bond lets you lend money to your state or local government, and in return, they pay you back with interest.

 First, you buy a bond, and the government promises to repay you the initial amount (the principal) plus interest over time.
 And the cool part?
-That interest is usually tax-free when it comes to federal income taxes.
+That interest is usually tax-free when it comes to federal income taxes as well as state taxes in most cases.

 Tips for success?
 You got it!